skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/05_preparing_a_successful_data_request.md

 - [Why Data Providers Say No...And Why They Should Say Yes](https://www.neighborhoodindicators.org/library/guides/why-data-providers-say-noand-why-they-should-say-yes)
 </div>

-## Specify the parameters of the request.
+## Specify the parameters of the request

 The data owner needs to understand exactly how to fulfill the request.
 Some useful parameters or filters to consider include: